broacademy/HTML-course-2/lesson-3.md

 4. Commit your changes via VS Code, writing a commit message like “Added markup”.
 5. Push the changes.
 6. Go to GitHub and check if the files appeared in the repository.
+7. Create a new branch with name "lesson-3".
-7. Make some changes in the website code and commit and push again to ensure the changes are tracked in GitHub.
+8. Make some changes in the website code and commit than push again to ensure the changes are tracked in GitHub.

+9. Create a pull request from your current branch to the main branch.
+10. On the pull request page, you can see all the changes made in your current branch and propose them to be merged into the msin branch.
+11. This pull request will remain open until mentor review it.
+We might add comments to the code in this PR 🙂
+12. If We request some changes, you will need to commit and push the new changes, and they will automatically be included in the existing pull request.
+13. Merge this pull request after approve.

+Remember how to name commits messages correctly.

 ## 3. Teamwork with one repository
 It's a funny kids game, maybe you know it.